Vitamin D is being trialled to see if it can limit the impact of chronic kidney and heart disease on people with Type 2 diabetes.

 “In the long term, we hope that if these trials are successful we can run a follow-up trial to assess the benefit of vitamin D on the final stages of kidney disease, stroke, heart attacks and cardiovascular death, with the overall aim being to reverse the effects of the diseases so that people can live healthier for longer.”

-- people aged over 45 years old
+- be aged over 45 years old

-- diagnosed with Type 2 diabetes
+- have been diagnosed with Type 2 diabetes

-- stage 3 chronic kidney disease
+- have been diagnosed with stage 3 chronic kidney disease.

 If you would like to know more about this study, please contact the diabetes research team at DiabetesResearch@gstt.nhs.uk, quoting 'Vitamin D'.